 The Mill Castlemaine

-A vibrant and inclusive tourist destination, The Mill Castlemaine is a melting pot of creative small businesses.Read More
+A vibrant tourist destination, The Mill Castlemaine is a melting pot of creative small businesses.Read More

 By creating something new and wonderful, whilst still honouring the beauty and heritage of the majestic gold rush architecture, the perfect fusion of old and new has been uncovered as magnificent buildings have been reinvented.